plucasr/todolist/README.md

 4. **Local Storage**: Custom hook for data persistence
 5. **Testing**: Jest and React Testing Library for component testing
 6. **Animations**: CSS animations for smooth task transitions
-7. **Responsive Design**: Mobile-first approach with flexible layouts
+7. **Responsive Design**: Mobile-first approach with flexible layouts, although we can see not much of the css breakpoints, this actually goes because of the design style, I decided to have a wide component for containing the form and the content so it can have less effort to modifying across diferent viewports sizes

 ## Testing